yuanhaoHotstar/trunks/README.md

       Dump responses to file
 ```

-### gRPC perf test (as a lib)
+### gRPC perf test (now as a lib)

-use 'burn' to burn the gRPC services.
-Capable to any gRPC service.
+Using the _burn_ attack to burn the gRPC services.
+Capable with any gRPC service.

+Given multiple hosts ('IP:port' of service instances), Trunks will use simple round-robin as client-side load balance mechanism.

+>Burning duration is shorter.
+No need to do the real __service discovery__ or __watch / real-time live connection's update__.
+Say, if testing service instances registered to Etcd, we don't need to watch the status of all instances and adjust the connection pool.
+During the short time of perf testing, we assume the instance hosts are _not-changing_.

 Example:

->In this example, I use google.golang.org/grpc/examples/route_guide as server.
+>In this example, I use google.golang.org/grpc/examples/route_guide as the target server.

 ```go
 package main